top of page

 Step 4: Create and promote your 60 pins fast

-Ideogram is perfect for quick pin generation.
+When it comes to creating pins, I find that Ideogram is perfect for quick pin generation.
 I really love it because it creates unique pins that are scroll-stopping.
-I don’t spend hours in Canva anymore, unless when I want to use branded templates to batch create pins for clients.
+I don’t spend hours in Canva anymore, except when I need to use branded templates to batch create pins for clients.

 Step 5: Schedule & Test